ZebraRoy/ThreeKingdom/README.md

   "users": [
     {
       "name": "Roy", // the unique identify of the player.
-Used for any reconnection "isReady": false, // the user is ready or not.
-Has no effect on host "isHost": true // The user is host or not.
+Used for any reconnection "isHost": true // The user is host or not.
 Only useful for start game }
   ],